Collaborating on Data Science Projects

 Handling merge conflicts without the drama

-When you're working in a team that emphasizes data scientists having basic software skills, you'll inevitably encounter merge conflicts.
-These can be genuinely confusing, especially when Git starts talking about "incoming changes" versus "current changes" and you're just trying to get your analysis done.
+Shared repositories mean merge conflicts even when your work streams make sense.
+On teams that expect basic software skills from data scientists, you will hit them sooner or later.
+These moments can be genuinely confusing, especially when Git starts talking about "incoming changes" versus "current changes" and you're just trying to get your analysis done.
 Here's the thing: you don't need to understand the philosophical differences between these concepts to resolve conflicts effectively.

 The key insight is to stop worrying about what "incoming" and "current" actually mean.
 Instead, focus on getting your files into a working state and moving on.
 When you see a merge conflict, your goal is simple: make the file contain what it should contain to do its job.
 Look at the conflict markers, understand what each version is trying to do, and create a version that combines the best of both or chooses the right approach for your current needs.